korostil/todo-front/backlog.md

 - [ ] refactor README.md
 - [ ] add delete confirmation modal view (or timeout to cancel)
 - [ ] scroll tasks and projects separately
-- [ ] take all requests to backend and put into one place
 - [ ] remind to complete project if all tasks are completed
 - [ ] show goal color
 - [ ] add task sorting